va-big-data-genomics/trellis-mvp-terraform/README.md

 terraform apply --var-file=my.tfvars
 ```

 5. (optional) Use the `destroy` command if you want to destroy terraformed resources.
+WARNING: if you imported project, this will destroy the project iself too.

 ```
 terraform destroy --var-file=my.tfvars